aszepieniec/stark-brainfuck/docs/arithmetization.md

 The processor does not evolve in isolation; rather, it receives an input and produces an output, and it interacts with a program and a memory.
 These interactions must also be authenticated.
 Concretely, this means there must be permutation and evaluation arguments between this table, the *Processor Table*, and other Tables.

 Specifically:
  - The processor reads from and writes to memory.
 Whenever the memory pointer `mp` is reset to a prior value, the memory value `mv` must be consistent with the last time this memory cell was set.
-This consistency is enforced through a permutation argument with the *Memory Table*.
+This consistency is enforced through a permutation argument (to establish set equality) with the *Memory Table*.
  - The processor reads instructions from a memory-like object that is schematically located in between the processor and the program.
-On the one hand, a permutation argument establishes that every tuple `(ip, ci, ni)` that the processor ever assumes has a matching row in this *Instruction Table*.
-On the other hand, an evaluation argument establishes that all rows of this Instruction Table correspond to an instruction and its successor at the given location in the program.
+On the one hand, a permutation argument (for a subset relation) establishes that every tuple `(ip, ci, ni)` that the processor ever assumes has a matching row in this *Instruction Table*.
+On the other hand, an evaluation argument (for a sublist relation) establishes that all rows of this Instruction Table correspond to an instruction and its successor at the given location in the program.
 The verifier, who has cleartext access to the program, evaluates this terminal locally.
  - The processor reads inputs from a stream of symbols called the Input Table.
-An evaluation argument establishes that the symbols read by the processor are identical to the symbols that make up the 'input' part of the computational integrity claim.
+An evaluation argument (for a sublist relation) establishes that the symbols read by the processor are identical to the symbols that make up the 'input' part of the computational integrity claim.
  - The processor writes outputs to another stream of symbols called the Output Table.
-An evaluation argument establishes that the symbols written by the processor are identical to the symbols that make up the 'output' part of the computational integrity claim.
+An evaluation argument (sublist relation) establishes that the symbols written by the processor are identical to the symbols that make up the 'output' part of the computational integrity claim.

 This description gives rise to the following diagram representation of the various tables and their interactions.
 The red arrows denote evaluation arguments; the blue arrows denote permutation arguments.